-The Method that helps YOU
+The Methods that help YOU

 I have added some of them below, and since every person is different, most of the time I use many different methods and skills to design the approach that helps you.